Everything You Need to Know About Chess in Searching for Bobby Fischer: Facts & Trivia

 13. Chess player cameos in Searching for Bobby Fischer

 Some of the best chess players of the era made cameos in Searching for Bobby Fischer, including a teenaged real-life Josh Waitzkin making an appearance in one scene at a chess table in Washington Square Park.
-Roman Dzindzichashvili, Kamran Shirazi, and Joel Benjamin can all be spotted, but Asa Hoffman was played by veteran actor Austin Pendleton after Hoffman justifiably decided he did not like how the script portrayed him.
+Roman Dzindzichashvili, Kamran Shirazi, and Joel Benjamin can all be spotted, but Asa Hoffman was played by the fantastic and brilliant veteran actor Austin Pendleton after Hoffman justifiably decided he did not like how the script portrayed him.

 14. Searching for Bobby Fischer endgame scene